by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Hires Skilled Professionals…

-I’d love to see how many of the people who share this platitude about attitude would hire only cheerleaders to do their next big project: “Hey, you with the pom-poms and the big smile: I need cardio-thoracic surgery pronto.
+I wonder if Sinek would hire only cheerleaders to do his next big project: “Hey, you with the pom-poms and the big smile: I need cardio-thoracic surgery pronto.
 So here’s a textbook.
 Read it tonight, and I’ll see you in the morning.”

 Call me a misguided philistine, but I hope my hospital will hire someone called a “doctor” instead.

 False dilemmas make for lively discussions — would you prefer your spouse to be caring or ambitious? would you rather have a meal that’s nutritious or delicious? would you rather have national security or freedom? — but in the real world, we need to hold ourselves to higher standards.
 The lazy way out is to choose just one; the better choice for all involved is to figure out how to get both.